Quick Summary:

 What are Microservices?

-Also, Microservices enable more agile development and easier scalability.
+Also, Microservices enable more agile development and more effortless scalability.
 Different teams can work on separate services independently, speeding up the overall development process.
 This flexibility is valuable in adapting to changing business requirements or market conditions.
 Moreover, the loosely connected nature of microservices allows for better fault isolation, reducing the risk of system-wide failures and improving overall system reliability.

 Azure Microservices